Archbold Vaccine Clinic

-- For the latest information about authorized vaccines, please click here.
+- For more information regarding the FDA’s approval, please click here.

 Emergency Use Authorizations (EUAs)

-- The issuance of an EUA is different than an FDA approval (licensure) of a vaccine.
-In determining whether to issue an EUA for a product, the FDA evaluates the available evidence and assesses any known or potential risks and any known or potential benefits, and if the benefit-risk assessment is favorable, the product is made available during the emergency.
+- The issuance of a EUA is different than an FDA approval (licensure) of a vaccine.
+In determining whether to issue a EUA for a product, the FDA evaluates the available evidence and assesses any known or potential risks and any known or potential benefits, and if the benefit-risk assessment is favorable, the product is made available during the emergency.

 What are messenger RNA (mRNA) vaccines?

 - mRNA vaccines carry genetic material that teaches our cells how to make a harmless piece of “spike protein,” which is found on the surface of the SARS-CoV-2 virus.